-- P q1g I feel respected by my child's teachers. - P q1h Staff at this school work hard to build trusting relationships with parents/guardians like me.
+- P q4 I feel respected by my child's teachers. - P q5 Staff at this school work hard to build trusting relationships with parents/guardians like me. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree

 Please mark the extent to which you disagree or agree with each of the following statements about this school.